Virginia mother found guilty of killing her daughters to get revenge on ex

 While the mother admitted to killing her children, the defendant pleaded not guilty by reason of insanity.
 During the trial, the defence attorney argued that Youngblood had been hearing voices telling her to kill her two daughters.

 Youngblood had moved the jury to tears when she described parental abuse while growing up.
-Her father physically assaulted her with a belt, broomstick and branch, while her grandfather sexually abused her as a child, she told the jury, reported WTOP.
+Her father physically assaulted her with a belt, broomstick and branch, while her grandfather sexually abused her as a child, she told the jury, according to WTOP.

 She further said that after her parents left her and her sister in Buenos Aires, Argentina, she took to sex work, where she met her ex-husband Ron Youngblood, with whom she moved to the US, reported CBS affiliate Wusa 9.